 This vegan chana masala – or chickpea curry – is spicy, hearty, and comforting.
-Combining nutritious chickpeas and a flavourful base, it's a simple, healthy, and gluten-free dish that's perfect with boiled rice or homemade pilau rice and vegan raita.
+Combining nutritious chickpeas and a flavourful base, it's a simple and healthy dish that's perfect with boiled rice or homemade pilau rice and vegan raita.

 The rich tomato sauce is traditionally offset with tangy mango powder or dried pomegranate seeds, which I replace with some lemon juice.
 I also mash or blend the sauce before adding the chickpeas in order to make the curry thicker and smoother.